 For Tito, then 60, it was the culmination of a dream he'd held since he was a young man, one he'd shelled out a cool $20 million for to make a reality.

-Reflecting on the journey two decades on, Tito is gleeful when describing the moment the rocket first went into orbit.
+Reflecting on his momentous journey two decades on, Tito is gleeful when describing the moment the rocket first went into orbit.